This is some text inside of a div block.

 It's worth noting that most app stores won't allow visuals within the release notes themselves, so if you're using visuals, make sure they're complementary to the text rather than integral to understanding it.

-Great release notes pay attention to detail in the visuals.
+Great release notes creators pay attention to detail in the visuals.
 You can achieve this by:

 • Creating a preset for videos so that desktop background, cursor style, and padding are always consistent, even when different team members create them